 The equipment I used throughout the programme included chairs, a coffee table, a sofa, a stool, my workout mat, my 2kg ankle weights and I had kettlebells already so used these instead of dumbbells…I think that was everything!
 I made a few adjustments too, for example I didn’t have a bosu ball so I did full burpees instead of bosu ball burpees.

-I like BBG and the message that it gets across but in all honesty I wouldn’t say that it is anything incredible – there are plenty of workout programmes or even any self-designed workouts which would give you similar results when combined with a healthy lifestyle.
+I like BBG and the message that it gets across, and although I’d recommend it to a beginner, in all honesty I wouldn’t say that it is anything incredible – there are plenty of workout programmes or even any self-designed workouts which would give you similar results when combined with a healthy lifestyle.
 Like any sensible combination of a healthy diet and workout routine, it will get you results, and during school time it’s harder to get to the gym as often, so it’s easier to have workouts that you can complete at home.